 The RNS specification document has emerged from the Grid File System Working Group (GFS-WG); principally based on the Virtual Filesystem Directory Service (VFDS) specification from that group.
 Two major deliverables of the WG are (1) architecture of Grid File System Services and (2) specification of namespace services.
 The VFDS specification was intended to address (2) by proposing a namespace service that would easily satisfy the rudimentary need of managing a namespace of federated and virtualized data, access control mechanisms, and a minimal set of associated meta-data [1].
 As the specification matured, it became more and more obvious that a generalized namespace service would have substantial application in a wide variety of Grid services.
 Consequently, the filesystem and data specific features of VFDS have been factored out of this specification, yielding a generic resource namespace service that is no longer limited to data related applications.
 However, RNS features an extensible design allowing normative profile specifications, such as OGSA Basic Profiles [5], to define a standard set of resource properties for specific instantiations of the namespace service.
-For this reason, this document will not address any data related namespace requirements.
+For this reason, this document will not address any data related namespace requirements but will initially include, in the appendix (see Appendix: Grid File System Profile), a proposed profile for Grid File System instantiations of RNS.

-The GFS-WG will propose a RNS profile for use with Grid File Systems.
 The overall architecture of the Grid File System will be specified later in GFS-WG, which provides infrastructure of virtual file systems facilitating federation and sharing of virtualized data from file systems in the Grid environment by using Resource Namespace Services.